 Euryops is a genus in the Asteraceae family – Daisy family.
 The Green leaved variety is Euryops pectinatus Viridis.
 This robust heat resistant plant is native mostly to rocky sites in southern Africa.

-They produce cheerful yellow daisy flower heads from fern-like foliage.
+They produce cheerful yellow daisy flower heads from fern-like leaves.
 Euryops are perennial and a very hardy plant, bush or shrub.

 When winter comes to the Arizona desert, our Euryops still look amazing while other desert plants go dormant.
 This daisy bush is cold tolerant to 20 degrees F or -7 Celsius.
-Planted in a sunny location is a key factor!
+Plant your daisy shrub in a sunny location that is key!

 Yellow is the only flower color, but it’s a bright, sunny yellow bloom that enlivens your garden in the winter. :)